515 N Flagler Dr Ste P300, West Palm Beach FL 33401-4326

 It’s also worth noting that the cost of setting up an LLC is different in each state.
 Some states, such as California, cost a whopping $800 annually to maintain an LLC.

-Can an LLC be a partnership?
+Limited Liability Partnership: Can an LLC Also Be a Partnership?

 So far, we’ve talked about the differences between an LLC vs. partnership.
 But we’ve also touched on several similarities between the two, specifically multi-member LLCs.